1967 UCLA vs. USC football game: 1965–66

 In 1966, due to uneven scheduling that left out new AAWU members Oregon and Oregon State, UCLA was 3–1 in conference games and 8-1 overall.
 The Bruins lost only one game, at Washington 16–3.
 USC was 5–0, but lost out of conference to Miami (Florida).
 It was widely assumed that the winner of the 1966 game between 8th ranked UCLA and 7th ranked USC would go to the 1967 Rose Bowl.
 UCLA star QB Gary Beban was out with a broken ankle, but backup Norman Dow, making his first and only start at QB, led UCLA to a 14–7 win.
 A vote the next Monday among the AAWU conference athletic directors put USC in the Rose Bowl.
 It was speculated that this was to make up for 1964 when Oregon State (8-2 overall, 4-1 in conference) was voted in ahead of USC (7-3 overall, 4-1 in conference) despite USC's 20-17 upset of #1 Notre Dame in the season's final game; the Oregon State coach at the time was Tommy Prothro, who became UCLA's coach in 1965.
 In addition, the directors believed Beban could not play for UCLA in the Rose Bowl due to the broken ankle, thereby giving the Big 10 representative (Purdue) a better chance to win.
 UCLA students protested by blocking the Northbound lanes of I-405 at Wilshire Boulevard.
 A week after the vote, USC made the voters look really bad as they lost to Notre Dame 51–0.
-This still stands as the worst defeat in USC Trojan football history.
+At the time, that was the worst defeat in USC Trojan football history.
 USC entered the Rose Bowl unranked and lost to Purdue, 14–13.
 Ironically, Beban's ankle had healed and he could have played.
 UCLA finished fifth in both polls.